shonaka/pytorch_challenge/README.md

 - [ ] Write train.py
 - [ ] Optimize the hyperparameters with optuna

+## Feedbacks
+Any feedback would be greatly appreciated.
+Please feel free to file a github issue if you have one.

 ## License
 This project is licensed under the MIT License.
 See  LICENSE for more details

 ## Acknowledgments
-This project is using the directory structure called [PyTorch Template Project](https://github.com/victoresque/pytorch-template) by [Victor Huang](https://github.com/victoresque)
+This project modified the base directory structure from [PyTorch Template Project](https://github.com/victoresque/pytorch-template) by [Victor Huang](https://github.com/victoresque)